Israeli police beat pallbearers at journalist's funeral

 Shortly before midnight, the Israeli police issued a second statement claiming that they had coordinated plans with the family for the casket to be placed in a vehicle, but that a “mob threatened the driver of the hearse and then proceeded to carry the coffin on an unplanned procession.”
 It said police intervened “so that the funeral could proceed as planned in accordance with the wishes of the family.”

 The police claims could not be immediately verified.
-But earlier this week, Abu Akleh’s brother had said the original plans were to move the casket in a hearse from the hospital to the church, and that after the service, it would be carried through the streets to the cemetery.
+Earlier this week, Abu Akleh’s brother had said the original plans were to move the casket in a hearse from the hospital to the church, and that after the service, it would be carried through the streets to the cemetery.

 Al Jazeera said in a statement that the police action “violates all international norms and rights.”